 - Drop medications at the office if applicable

-California is offering free lunch (and breakfast) for all students this school year.
-We have partnered with The LunchMaster as our breakfast and lunch vendor and families will be receiving login information in the coming week so you can create your online account and select meals each day for your student(s), free of charge.
+California is offering free lunch (and breakfast) for all students.
+In the 2022-23 school year, we have partnered with The LunchMaster as our breakfast and lunch vendor and families received login information before school starts to create the online account and select meals each day for the student(s), free of charge.

 - Please either order or pack a lunch for your student everyday.